-Seek opportunities to build functional depth (Finance, Budget, MAJCOM, FLDCOM, or HQ) and approaches 3-4 years, seek to increase your breadth of experience by moving to new functional areas.
+Seek opportunities to build functional depth (Finance, Budget, MAJCOM, FLDCOM, or HQ) and expand your knowledge both at home station and in the deployed environment.
+Apply for an overseas tour if you have yet to complete one.
+Compete for special duty assignments through the DSD process.
+As a frontline leader, continue developing your supervisory skills as an NCOIC or Flight chief.
+Once again, as your TOS approaches 3-4 years, seek to increase your breadth of experience by moving to new functional areas.